devvidhani/kaggle_bc_rsna_2023/README.md

 ## Code rules by Kaggle
 Solution attempts for RSNA Screening Mammography Breast Cancer Detection competition.  https://www.kaggle.com/competitions/rsna-breast-cancer-detection/overview.

 This continues to be an ongoing work and needs further testing and review before final publications as of last published date of README.md.
+While the results and steps to reproduce the results are published, the exact methodology and models used/trained will be described soon.

 *As per Kaggle competition rules copied below from https://www.kaggle.com/competitions/rsna-breast-cancer-detection/rules, the discussion/code would be uploaded to kaggle website as well.
 Unfortunately, the code currently doesn't run on python 3.7 environment.*